awslabs/aws-encryption-sdk-specification/framework/raw-aes-keyring.md

 ### Key Namespace

 A UTF-8 encoded value that, together with the [key name](#key-name), identifies a particular [wrapping key](#wrapping-key).

+The raw AES keyring MUST NOT accept a key namespace of "aws-kms".

 This value is also used for bookkeeping purposes.